 Don’t forget to throw in natural pet supplements to enrich the dog’s diet.

 4. Regular grooming

 Pet lockdown grooming is a great way to bond with your furry friend.
 All you need is a grooming mitt and a pup willing to spend time with you.
 As you brush his coat, you get to bond with him more.
 You can also check his coat for any injuries or skin issues during the grooming session.

 If you have a large backyard pool, go for a dip with your pup.
 Make sure you wash off that chlorine water from its coat after.
 Use pet-approved shampoo and brush the dog’s fur for a glossy finish.

 As odd as it sounds, your dog needs alone time as well.
 Clear a small area in your home for your dog.
 It could be a room or corner that you fill with his toys and personal stuff.
 Whenever your dog feels overwhelmed by human presence, they can retreat to their quiet place.

 Dogs need their regular hours of sleep a day to function normally.
 If you have a house full of humans, a quiet and secluded place is perfect for the dog to catch some shut-eye.

-Even though things are crazy right now, you can still maintain normalcy in your dog’s life.
-Use the above pet lockdown tips to engage and enrich your dog mentally and physically.
+Even though things are crazy right now, and you are probably scouring for loose change on CashApp or WageDay Advance to stay afloat financially, you can still maintain normalcy in your dog’s life.
+Use the above inexpensive pet lockdown tips to engage and enrich your dog mentally and physically.
 Remember, your dog looks up to you for bonding, entertainment, and company.
 Take advantage of the time you have together to become the best of friends.